Vaccine IP waiver could take months for WTO to negotiate-experts

 Not only are the negotiations expected to be lengthy, they are also likely to result in a waiver that is significantly narrower in scope and shorter in duration than the one initially proposed by India and South Africa, trade experts said.

-Ten meetings in seven months have failed here to move WTO members toward consensus on the original waiver proposal
+Ten meetings in seven months have failed to move WTO members toward consensus on the original waiver proposal read more

 "At a minimum, it's going to be a month or two," Clete Willems, a former Trump White House trade official who previously worked at the U.S. trade mission to the WTO in Geneva, said of any possible agreement.